V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-All extra properties are stored within the `meta` parameter.
-Now we can access this parameter by using `route.meta.showWelcomeBoard`.
+All additional properties are stored in the `meta` parameter.
+We can now access this parameter using `route.meta.showWelcomeBoard`.
-Be careful, don't eventually redefine predefined properties.
+Be careful not to end up overriding predefined properties.

-#### Loading dynamic modules on a transition
+#### Loading dynamic modules on transition

-Usually, we split our scripts and styles into different chunks to improve loading speed.
+We usually split our scripts and styles into different parts to improve loading speed.
-We can demand the router to load some modules on a transition.
-Just add the `load` function to your route.
+We may require the router to load some modules on transition.
+Just add a `load` function to your route.

 ```js
 export default {